-The locals also call the lake “Xienami”, which means “Mother Lake” or sea.
+The locals also call Lugu Lake “Xienami”, which means “Mother Lake” or sea.
 Its shores are mainly inhabited by the Yi, Mosuo, Norzu, Pumi and Tibetan minorities.
-Probably the best known ethnic group minority in the area is the Mosuo.
+Probably the best known ethnic group around Lake Lugu is the Mosuo.

-The Mosuo at Lake Lugu in Yunnan Province follow an ancient practice whereby a flexible form of cohabitation takes place of formal marriage.
+The Mosuo in Yunnan Province follow an ancient practice whereby a flexible form of cohabitation takes the place of formal marriage.
 A Mosuo woman can therefore have several “husbands” and the family names pass from mother to daughter.

 Travel the Yunnan Province along ancient trading routes

 Via Lijiang you travel to Shaxi.
 The old town of Shaxi was once an important stop on the legendary “Tea and Horse Road”, an ancient trading route between the tea growing areas in South Yunnan and Tibet.
 Though the glorious times of the horse caravans are long over, the remnants of this once vibrant trade route are still visible today at every corner around the idyllic old town.